What is a Bid Bond in Hawaii?

 The Work Of A Surety Bid Bond

 Bid Bonds are a three-party agreement between the principal, the obliged and the surety company.
-The obliged is the project owner while the principal is in fact the employer or company that would carry out the work.
+The obliged is the project owner while the principal is the employer or company that would carry out the work.
 Construction companies are usually asked by the law to acquire Bid Bonds when they are hired for a public project.
-The government would actually require a construction company to help secure a host of bonds before they work on a particular project.
+The government would require a construction company to secure a host of bonds before they work on a particular project.
 The bond will guarantee that the sub-contractors and the other workers will be paid even if the contractor will default.
-The contractor will be covering the losses, but when they already reached their limit, the duty will fall to the surety company.
+The contractor will be covering the losses, but when they reach their limit, the duty will fall to the surety company.

 How To Apply For A Surety Bid Bond